tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week6.md

   * Find all answers accompanied by question texts (join)
   * Find all authors and their survey names (left join)
   * Find all authors who have never created a survey (left join, check for null)
-  * Find the question that has been answered the most (join, group)
-  * Find the most common answer to a particular question (group, order, where)

 #### Reading